LogeshVel/grpc_server_grpc_and_REST_client/README.md

 ```

-Need to clone 2 repo.

-    1) for the annotation proto -  git clone https://github.com/grpc-ecosystem/grpc-gateway.git and then copy the protoc-gen-openapiv2 folder to our Project folder
-    2) for the UI codes - git clone https://github.com/swagger-api/swagger-ui.git and copy the contents of the dist folder into the OpenAPi folder and edit the swagger-intializer.js file to load our json file

-And install **protoc-gen-swagger** plugin to generate the swagger.json file from the proto file by annotation

-     go install github.com/grpc-ecosystem/grpc-gateway/protoc-gen-swagger@latest
+### JSON encoding for the FiledMask

-The JSON encoding for the FiledMask is different than the encoding doe with the Programming languages
+The JSON encoding for the FiledMask is different than the encoding done with the Programming languages

 [Reference doc](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#json-encoding-of-field-masks)